Bounding the Dimension-5 Seesaw Portal with Non-Pointing Photon Searches: Overview of the Dimension-5 Seesaw Portal

 Notice that, compared to Eq.~(\ref{eq:decayintogamma}), this width depends on $(\alpha'_{NB})_{h h'}$ instead of $(\alpha'_{NB})_{\ell h}$.
 As mentioned before, this implies that the decay will proceed without the need of sterile-light mixing, so it will not be suppressed.
 Thus, apart from rendering the $N_5$ as short-lived, three body decays are irrelevant when calculating the $N_5$ width.

 An exception to this expectation might arise if the heavy neutrinos are pseudo-Dirac particles, with practically degenerate masses.
 As for the dimension-5 operator hierarchy, this possibility can be expected in the presence of an approximate lepton number symmetry~\cite{Branco:1988ex,Shaposhnikov:2006nn,Kersten:2007vk,Gavela:2009cd,Hernandez:2018cgc}, which is a feature of several Seesaw realizations~\cite{Wyler:1982dd,Mohapatra:1986bd,Malinsky:2005bi,Kang:2006sn}.
-In front of this, decays of $N_5$ exclusively into SM particles, such as the one shown in Eq.~(\ref{eq:decayintogamma}), can dominate if:
+Then, decays of $N_5$ exclusively into SM particles, such as the one shown in Eq.~(\ref{eq:decayintogamma}), can dominate if:

 For instance, as shown in~\cite{Antusch:2017ebe,Fernandez-Martinez:2022gsu}, in certain models the heavy mass splitting could be as low as the light neutrino solar mass splitting, implying that the term on the left-hand side of Eq.~(\ref{eq:how_degen}) would be of order $10^{-14}$, for GeV masses.
 Thus, if the mixing on the right-hand side was larger than this, it would be necessary to calculate both two and three body decays for $N_5$, as is done for $N_4$.
 In this work we will assume that the mass splitting is always large enough such that this never happens.
 In particular, we assume that the mixing is never above the naive Seesaw expectation, which maximises the lifetime of $N_4$.